Grade I listed buildings in Maidstone

 There are 42 Grade I listed buildings in Maidstone.
 The Borough of Maidstone is a local government district in the English county of Kent.
 The district covers a largely rural area of 152 sqmi between the North Downs and the Weald with the town of Maidstone, the county town of Kent, in the north-west.
 The district has a population of approximately 166,400 in 2016.

 In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural, historical or cultural significance; Grade I structures are those considered to be "buildings of exceptional interest".
 Listing was begun by a provision in the Town and Country Planning Act 1947.
 Once listed, severe restrictions are imposed on the modifications allowed to a building's structure or its fittings.
-In England, buildings are given listed building status by the Secretary of State for Culture, Media and Sport, acting on the recommendation of English Heritage.
+In England, buildings are given listed building status by the Secretary of State for Culture, Media and Sport, acting on the recommendation of Historic England.

 More than half of the Grade I buildings in Maidstone are Norman- or medieval-era churches or church related buildings.
 The greatest concentration of Grade I listed buildings is in central Maidstone, where the Archbishop's Palace, Church of All Saints, the Tithe Barn and the College Gateway form a related group next to the River Medway.
 Non-religious buildings include Allington Castle and Leeds Castle and manor houses such as the 13th-century Nettlestead Place and 14th-century Otham Manor.
 Later domestic buildings include 15th-century Chilston Park and 16th-century Boughton Place, both at Boughton Malherbe.
 The most recent buildings included in the list are the 18th-century West Farleigh Hall and Linton Park.